 In addition to library services, offices such as the Learning Center and Services for Students with Disabilities are located in the Henry Madden Library.

-Starbucks in Fresno?
+Did we mention it also houses the busiest Starbucks in Fresno?
 A great resource for the campus community and a good place to rest and reenergize.